9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 ```
 ::::

-Since a module that imports the library can\'t see the internals of the
+Since a module that imports the library can't see the internals of the
-monad, it can\'t manipulate them.
+monad, it can't manipulate them.

 Our plumbing is exceedingly simple: we use a `newtype` declaration to
 wrap the existing `State` monad.